uber/react-vis/docs/markdown/crosshair.md

 Type: `function`
 The function that formats the list of items for the crosshair.
 Receives the list of data points, should return an array of objects containing `title` and `value` properties.
 _Note: please pass custom contents in case if you need different look for the crosshair._

+### style (optional)
+Type: `object`
+An object that contains objects of CSS properties with which the component can be entirely re-styled.
+As the Crosshair is composed of several elements, it is possible to provide style objects for any and all parts of the tree.
+See [style](style.md)
+Most generally, there are three top level keys: `line`, `title`, and `box`.
+These in turn lead to their corresponding style objects.